stephaniekyyip/bookApp/README.md

 Users can input the title of the book, the author, year read, year published, number of pages, and indicate whether they read the book for class or if the book is a reread.
 Additionally, users can sort their list of books several different ways and view data analytics of their reading habits.

-The app uses the MAMP stack (Mac OS, Apache, MySQL, PHP), as well as jQuery.
+The app uses a variation of the LAMP stack, consisting of Mac OS, Apache, MySQL, and PHP.
+On the front end, jQuery is used along with JavaScript and HTML.